 Pretzels = mandrake root

-Any small and round food = bat dung, eyeballs from a blind cat
+Any small, round food (chocolate balls, raisins, etc.) = bat dung, eyeballs from a blind cat

 Use sunglasses or science goggles while you do the experiments for safety.

 Find more potions class experiments from Mrs. Nespy.

 Bonus Butter Beer Experiments: